Menopause at work: celebrating great success

 There’s been nothing short of a seismic shift from where we were three years ago, when we couldn’t find an organisation with a menopause policy – let alone one raising awareness, training colleagues or putting the right support in place.

-Here’s some of the highlights from my last week … just a few:
+Here are some of the highlights from my last week … just a few:

 Outstanding work from the team led by Jean Fleming, Tamsin McCarthy and Victoria Dennett, leading the way for tech companies to follow suit.
 Passionate advocates trained, policy launched, and getting everyone involved with superb engagement including videos and webinars.
 Amazing team to work with and in awe at what they’re achieving.